 The Tour Of Chiang Dao

-This trip will lead us in the highest mountains of Thailand on the last part of TGR1 all around Chiang Dao summit.
+This trip will lead us in the highest mountains of Thailand on the last part of TMT01 all around Chiang Dao summit.
 We will hike across and behind the massif in remote areas.
-On old trails very few local people know, we will cross the only three hill-tribe villages of the National Park.
-It’s a perfect trip to discover Chiang Dao from another side and when the Conservation area is closed during 7 months a year.
+On old trails very few local people know, we will cross the only three hill-tribe villages of the area.
+It’s a perfect trip to discover Chiang Dao from another side and when the Conservation area is closed 8 months a year.

 Characteristics of the Trip

-When we enter the National Park of Chiang Dao, we can already observe the spectacular mountain range that overlooks us 1000m higher.
+From the bottom, we can already observe the spectacular mountain range that overlooks us 1000m higher.
 We are pleased to be just at the foothills of high cliffs and various peaks and feel the unique atmosphere of this mountain range.
 The beginning of the route is steep and technical until we reach a pass, the only way to go across the massif.

 The trail now flows on a plateau through rocks and tropical forest in a majestic alpine décor.
 While turning on the right to follow the trail, behind us in the distance stands the summit of Chiang Dao.
 We continue to walk in the wild forest surrounded by various peaks.
 Soon the atmosphere changes and after a typical tropical rain forest, we enter a dry forest more open.
 We will stop for a break in a wonderful place in the middle of pine trees.

 In the morning of the 2nd day, after a long way down on a dirt road, we must tackle with a steep path in the forest.
 This is the most difficult part of the route.
 For some unknown reasons, local people have traced their path straight up in the mountains.
-It’s shorter but requires strong and muscular legs.
+Until we reach the ridge of the mountains, it’s a long succession of soft and steep slopes.
+It requires some strength to finally stand at the top.